stborchert/shs/README.txt

     able to create a new item as child of the currently selected item.
   - "Force selection of deepest level"
     Force users to select items from the deepest level.

+-- INTERGRATION WITH OTHER MODULES --

+ * Views (Drupal core)
+   - You are able to use the Simple hierarchical select widget as an exposed filter in Views.
+     Simply add a filter for your term reference field or a term reference filter ("Has taxonomy terms" or "Has taxonomy  terms (with depth)") in your view and select "Simple hierarchical select" as selection type.

 -- MISSING FEATURES --